gventer/SUN-DIC/README.md

 1. Currently supports only 2D planar problems (a stereo version is under development).
 2. Only rectangular regions of interest (ROI) can be specified.
 However, subsets with an all-black background (based on a user-defined threshold) is ignored thus allowing the code to handle irregularly shaped domains.
 3. Limited documentation.
-Please see the `settings.ini` file for complete documentation on on the options and the `test_sundic.ipynb` file as a working example of using the API.
+Please see the `settings.ini` file for complete documentation on the options and the `test_sundic.ipynb` file as a working example of using the API.
+These files are included as a working example (with sample image files) which can be accessed by issuing the `copy-examples` command after installation.
+Please see below.

 ---